gggliuye/VIO/docs/Prepare.rst

 .. image:: images/beta1compare.png
     :align: center

+To better choose the k value (number of eigen values taken in beta calculation), we tested though our dataset for different k choose, and compare the means of beta of the two classes (blur and non blur).
+And the output the distance between the two classes.
+We found that the lower k will produce larger difference.

 .. image:: images/numberEvalues.png
     :align: center

+We also test our classification, by predict through our dataset.
+Below we should the precisions of different beta threshold choosen.

 .. image:: images/betathresholdchoose.png
     :align: center

+In summary, for our data set, We should choose k = 10 and the corresponding beta threshould should be about 0.6.

+Image Deblur
+>>>>>>>>>>>>>>>>>>>>>

 * image blind-deconvolution_  for image deblur, etc.